William Pinkney Turner: Are John & Hannah Turner your parents? Post 2

 1860: census has not been found… as of yet!

-Believe me I have looked every which way, along with others, and John and Hannah are just not to be found.
+Believe me, I have looked every which way, along with others, and John and Hannah are just not to be found.
 Anyone reading this – I’d love for you to take a shot at it, and I’ll be in your debt forever if you can locate it!
 It’s very frustrating, as I know they didn’t leave Georgia, and John was listed just 4 years later on the 1864 Lumpkin County Militia Census… so why, or how, were they not listed on the 1860 census?

 1864: Lumpkin County, GA.
 Militia Census – John Turner

 This is the only found mention of him after the 1850 census as no researchers have turned up the 1860 census.
 I have searched in many ways, but nothing as of yet.
 I went back and searched his neighbors, but no John or Hannah; I have found families listed inside other family surnames before.
 This 1864 proves that he remained in Lumpkin Co., but where was home?
-I know the war had been raging from 1861 – did he possibly not want to be counted in 1860 for military reasons?
+I know the war had been raging since 1861 – did he possibly not want to be counted in 1860 for military reasons?

 1870: John & Hannah Turner – Dahlonega, Lumpkin Co., Georgia.